Ximmerse/Rhino-X/en/OutOfBox.md

 ![Logo](https://raw.githubusercontent.com/yinyuanqings/AIOSDK/gh-pages/img/Rhino-X-Package-01.png ':size=450X400')

 Items in Box：HMD, free-form lenses, beacon and controller.
-	Accessories, charger, charging cable, forehead foam, cleaning cloth and user manual, are included.
+Accessories include charger, charging cable, forehead foam, cleaning cloth and user manual.
 The system supports additional customizable input devices, which can be purchased separately.

+Once you get the development kit, please go through the following steps to ensure you have all the items:

 1. Open the box and the item listed above are all in the box.
 2. Try the HMD on.
 If the pre-installed head foam is too large, replace it with the smaller foam in the box.